TylerTemp/SaintsField/README.md

 ### `Ordered` ###

-`UnsanitlyEditor` uses reflection to get each field.
+`SaintsEditor` uses reflection to get each field.
 However, c# reflection does not give all the orders: `PropertyInfo`, `MethodInfo` and `FieldInfo` does not order with each other.

 Thus, if the order is incorrect, you can use `[Ordered]` to specify the order.
 But also note: `Ordered` ones are always after the ones without an `Ordered`.
 So if you want to add it, add it to every field.